Climbing Tools and Techniques—early North American Developments to 1910

-This article covered the background and context of a boom of big wall climbing that would take place in the 1930s in North America, and the next chapter will cover what followed once the new technology was embraced, beginning with the adventures of Conrad Kain, Eleanor Davis, and Robert Underhill, and leading up to global breakthroughs and innovations in the 1930s.
+This article covered the background and context of a boom of big wall climbing that would take place in the 1930s in North America, and the next chapter will cover what followed once the new technology was embraced, and leading up to global big wall breakthroughs and innovations in the 1930s.

 Conrad Kain (brief)

 In 1916 Conrad Kain, the renown Austrian guide working in Canada and New Zealand climbed the most technical routes of the day in the Purcell range, including Bugaboo Spire (5.6), which he considered harder than his difficult alpine route on Mt Robson, which today is considered a much more serious proposition due to the length and objective hazards.